kaimast/cornell-beamer/README.md

 Compiling the Source Code
 -------------------------
 Use `pdflatex` and `bibtex` to generate a presentation.
-If you use [Texmaker](http://www.xm1math.net/texmaker/), you can include the following command to automatically compile the sources:
-<code>pdflatex -synctex=1 -interaction=nonstopmode %.tex | bibtex % | pdflatex -synctex=1 -interaction=nonstopmode %.tex
-| pdflatex -synctex=1 -interaction=nonstopmode %.tex</code>

 If you prefer the command line you can comfortably run the <code>make</code> script.

 Dependencies